 What is HDR photography?

-HDR might sound high-tech shutterbug lingo, but it stands for “high dynamic range,” which is just the differences between the darkest dark and the lightest light you can capture in an image.
+HDR might sound like high-tech shutterbug lingo, but it stands for “high dynamic range,” which is just the difference between the darkest dark and the lightest light you can capture in an image.

-Photographers have devised the way to make it happen through HDR, which lead to a photo with an unusually high dynamic range that couldn’t be possible without it.
+Photographers have devised a way to make it happen through HDR, which leads to a photo with an unusually high dynamic range that couldn’t be possible without it.

-HDR images can be range from stunningly reproductions of what your eyes view, to mind-blowing, and surreal works of art which can transform reality into a dreamscape.
+HDR images can be range from stunning reproductions of what your eyes view to mind-blowing and surreal works of art that can transform reality into a dreamscape.

-HDR Photography is just a post-processing technique that mostly makes use of multiple images shot at different shutter speeds, capturing the same scene and then combining them all into one spectacular photograph.
+HDR Photography is just a post-processing technique that mostly uses multiple images shot at different shutter speeds, capturing the same scene and then combining them all into one spectacular photograph.

 Here are the things you need to capture an HDR image:

 To capture an HDR image, you should have the following tools and equipment:

 2. Tripod (multiple exposures)